Inferring Pluggable Types with Machine Learning: Background: Model Architectures

 \section{Background: Model Architectures}

-This section provides background on the three considered models: graph convolutional networks (GCNs), graph transformer networks (GTNs), and large language models (LLMs).
-We focus on the model architectures and their salient features with respect to type qualifier inference, and also introduce the specific models that we use in our experiments.
+This section describes the three considered model architectures: graph convolutional networks (GCNs), graph transformer networks (GTNs), and large language models (LLMs).
+We focus on their salient features with respect to type qualifier inference.